Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/turning-feature-requests-into-code.md

 {{% /notice %}}

-The integration stage is also where you need to think about how users will interact with this new functionality (the buzz word is [*User Experience*][user-experience]).
+The integration stage is also where you need to think about how users will interact with this new functionality (the buzz word is [*"User Experience"*][user-experience]).
 While the feature's public API determines how code interacts, the integration code is usually the part which takes input from users and triggers the feature's functionality.